ScriptBasic/WinPBX/docs/CVAR Class.md

 # <a name="GetDoubleElem"></a>GetDoubleElem

-Extracts a single DOUBLE element from a safe array of booleans.
+Extracts a single DOUBLE element from a safe array of doubles.

 ```
 FUNCTION GetDoubleElem (BYVAL iElem AS ULONG) AS DOUBLE